 If you Google your current humidity, you should get a rough idea if the weather is playing a part in any mould growth in your home.
 It may also help you understand why coastal homes experience mould growth during seasons that inner suburban homes may not.
 It should also make you reconsider if the climate and the environment are the main causes of any outbreaks vs. a building defect.
 But in most places, back-to-back days of rain and an increase in humidity create the ultimate environment for the fungi, mould, to be born.

 “Mould is part of a group of very common organisms called fungi that also include mushrooms and yeast.
 It is present virtually everywhere, both indoors and outdoors.
 Mould may grow indoors in wet or moist areas that lack adequate ventilation, including walls/ wallpaper, ceilings, bathroom tiles, carpets (especially those with jute backing), insulation material and wood.
 If moisture accumulates mould growth will often occur on indoor surfaces.
 Many different types of mould exist, and they all have the potential to cause health problems if not controlled properly.”

-Whether you have just removed some mould or hoping you will never need to remove mould, here are some tips that may help keep it away!
+Whether you have just removed some mould or hope you will never need to remove it, here are some tips that may help keep it away!

-- Draw humidity out of the air – Run a dehumidifier or, if you have an aircon, put it on dry mode for a period during the day.
-A good hack is to place Damp-Rid in closed spaces (i.e.. wardrobes, cupboards etc.).
+- Draw humidity out of the air – Run a dehumidifier or, if you have an aircon, put it in the dry mode for a period during the day.
+A good hack is to place Damp-Rid in closed spaces (i.e. wardrobes, cupboards etc.).
 These can be easily purchased from Bunnings and local supermarkets.